From £59,9906

 polestar 4 review 2024 09 front cornering

-The Polestar 4 is very decent – even fun, you might say – to drive by the standards of the big SUV-coupé class.
-There’s a directness and predictability to the steering that makes it feel very chuckable, with body lean kept well in check and good front-end bite – this is a car that even feels playful if you really push it.
-Having said that, at normal road speeds it lacks the organic control feel of some rivals, and overall the Polestar 4 is not quite as engaging to drive as the BMW i4 or Porsche Macan.
+There’s a directness and predictability to the steering that makes it engaging superficially, with body lean kept well in check and good front-end bite.
+But at normal road speeds, it lacks the organic control feel of some rivals, and overall it isn't quite as engaging to drive as the BMW i4 or Porsche Macan Electric.

-That dual-motor model with Performance pack, which adds adaptive dampers with a performance-focused set-up, does feel more purposeful.
-More taut in its responses, and genuinely very close to the BMWs and Porsches of this corner of the car market when it comes to driver reward.
-But there’s just not quite the same level of tactility to it, and it doesn’t hide its weight quite as well, and we actually prefer the more laid-back, flowing feel that you get with the single-motor Polestar 4.
+The dual-motor Performance Pack model does feel more purposeful, more taut in its responses and genuinely very close to the BMWs and Porsches of this corner of the car market when it comes to driver reward.
+But it doesn’t hide its weight quite as well, so you could argue that the more laid-back, flowing feel that you get with the single-motor 4 is marginally more convincing.

 MPG & RUNNING COSTS